OpenSlides/OpenSlides/DEVELOPMENT.md

 Go is needed to install https://github.com/FiloSottile/mkcert.
 The development setup uses HTTPS per default.
 OpenSlides does not work with HTTP anymore since features are required (like http2) that only works in a secure environment.

-## First time checkout
+## Before starting the development

 Clone this repository:

     $ git clone --recurse-submodules git@github.com:OpenSlides/OpenSlides.git

-After checking out you need to initialize all submodules:
+After cloning you need to initialize all submodules:

     $ git submodule update --init